-MATHEMATICS: STANDARD Unit Value ATAR Category Board Developed Course Year 11 2 Α Prerequisites: The Mathematics Standard course is developed on the assumption that students have achieved up to and including the content and outcomes of all substrands of Stage 5.1 and most substrands of Stage 5.2.
-Exclusions: Mathematics, Mathematics Extensi ktension 1
+MATHEMATICS: STANDARD Unit Value ATAR Category Board Developed Course Year 11 2 А assumption that students have achieved up to and including the Exclusions: Mathematics, Mathematics Extension ktension 1

 Mathematics Standard provides opportunities for students to consider various applications of mathematics in a broad range of contemporary contexts through the use of mathematical modelling to solve problems related to their present and future needs.
 It provides an appropriate mathematics background for students entering the workforce or undertaking further tertiary training.